filodb/FiloDB/README.md

 ### Configuring FiloDB

 Some options must be configured before starting the Spark Shell or Spark application.
+FiloDB executables are invoked by spark application.
+These configuration settings can be tuned as per the needs of individual application invoking filoDB executables.
 There are two methods:

 1. Modify the `application.conf` and rebuild, or repackage a new configuration.
 2. Override the built in defaults by setting SparkConf configuration values, preceding the filo settings with `spark.filodb`.
 For example, to change the default keyspace, pass `--conf spark.filodb.cassandra.keyspace=mykeyspace` to Spark Shell/Submit.
 To use the fast in-memory column store instead of Cassandra, pass `--conf spark.filodb.store=in-memory`.